Farès Ferjani: Personal life

-Ferjani was born in Tunis, Tunisia.
-He studied and fenced for St. John’s University in New York, becoming an All-American athlete.
+Farès Ferjani was born and raised in Tunisia and later moved to the United States, where he attended St. John’s University in New York and earned a Master of Business Administration (MBA).
+He maintains ties to both Tunisia and the United States.

+Outside fencing, Ferjani has an interest in travel, photography, and fashion.
+He is also known for his close relationship with his family and has spoken publicly about the importance of maintaining a positive outlook and continuing to develop both personally and professionally alongside his athletic career.

 He continues to train at the Manhattan Fencing Center under renowned coach Yury Gelman.

 Fencing career

 He competed in the men's sabre event at the 2016 Summer Olympics, finishing in 25th place.

 After the 2016 Olympic Games he moved to New York City after speaking with coach Yury Gelman.
 He said: "it was a big difference.
 The practice was different.
 These guys do a lot of footwork.
 Everything counts, each detail counts.
 I think for me, it's just great that I moved there because I've jumped to another level."

 He attended and competed for St. John’s University in Queens in New York City, training with coach Yury Gelman.
-In 2017-18 he was a second team All-American for the school, and in 2018-19, 2021-22, and 2022-23 he was a first team All-American.
+In 2017-18 he was a second team All-American for the school, and in 2018–19, 2021–22, and 2022–23 he was a first team All-American.

 He qualified to represent Tunisia at the 2020 Summer Olympics, where he came in 22nd.